The VLOOKUP function is a premade function in Excel, which allows searches across columns.

 Note: The column which holds the data used to lookup must always be to the left.

-Note: The different parts of the function are separated by a symbol, like comma ,
+Note: The different parts of the function are separated by a symbol, like comma , or

 semicolon ;